hannoeru/vite-plugin-pages/README.md

 The text after the ellipsis will be used both to name the route, and as the name of the prop in which the route parameters are passed.

+## Sitemap generation

+If you need to generate a sitemap from generated routes, you can use [vite-plugin-pages-sitemap](https://github.com/jbaubree/vite-plugin-pages-sitemap).
+This plugin allow you to automatically generate sitemap.xml and robots.xml files with customization.

 ## License

 MIT License © 2021 [hannoeru](https://github.com/hannoeru)